varmad/google_mdl/README.md

 ```
 **OR**

-If you're using sass, use coffee script
+If you're using coffee, add
 ```
 #= require material.min
 ```